UPDATE; August 7, 2019–

 Some say the Germans are in the lead, again, soon to be offering real choice.
 The Chevy Volt’s a joke, and the Toyota Prius isn’t.
 The Tesla galaxy’s in trouble.
 Musk’s on a leash, as is our Great Electric Hope.
 America’s need is grand and we hate limits.
 Besides, where you gonna plug-in?

 Ford’s trucked between the battery technology rock, and the environmental hard case.
-Meanwhile the company lives on big produces that rely on cheap gas.
+Meanwhile the company lives on big products that rely on cheap gas.
 Now they’re livin’ on a big dividend promise as well.
 The vice is closing, socially, despite the price of gas and the shale revolution.
 If it runs on gas its’ time is running out.
 Ford.
 Fabulous Still?

 Iacocca’s vanished now, as has much of the magic of the identity ride.
 Or so it seems.
 Everything changes.
 “Ride sharing” you say?
 How ’bout sponge sharing?
 Password swapping?
 FICO score subscriptions and protein rental?
 So what do we have?
 Rental university degrees?
 Gated “rental communities,” with subscription neighbors?
 Rental Q-Tips and pickup trucks with $90,000 MSRPs?
 The death of sedans?
 Yeah.
 Volkswagen back in the fold after emissions cheating the planet?
 Um-hum.
 Used car vending machines and third-party food from anywhere–Jesus H. Christ.
 Who wants a burrito that’s been on a mystery tour?